Sears Point

-This was the inaugarel year for SCCA’s World Challenge professional racing series for production based sports cars.
-It was thought that the Corvette would be unbeatable, as the Corvette Challenge series ended and numerous well-prepared Corvette temas moved over to World Challenge.
+This was the inaugural year for SCCA’s World Challenge professional racing series for production based sports cars.
+It was thought that the Corvette would be unbeatable, as the Corvette Challenge series ended and numerous well-prepared Corvette teams moved over to World Challenge.

 Type 105 race cars were entered as “Lotus Esprit Turbo”